desireevl/desireevl.github.io/_posts/2019-01-06-quantum-intro.markdown

 <a><img src="/images/intro_unitary/X1.png" title="X1 Matrix" width="276.3" height="57.3" /></a>
 </p>

+This gate performs a rotation about the x axis by &#960; which is seen on the following Bloch sphere when applied to 0 basis state.

 <p align="center">
 <a><img src="/images/intro_unitary/X.gif" title="X Bloch Sphere" width="400" height="400" /></a>
 </p>

+The circuit to implement the X transform consists of only the gate itself and a measurement gate.
+The hyperlink in the image will take you to the IBM Q composer where you can run the circuit on a quantum computer/simluator and view the results.

 <p align="center">
 <a href="https://quantumexperience.ng.bluemix.net/share/code/5c3202c3a5a3280056c8a791"><img src="/images/intro_unitary/X_circuit.png" title="X gate circuit" width="500" height="150" /></a>